mincrmatt12/cmaketools.vim/README.md

 ### `:CMBuild`

-Does the same as `:make`, but for a cmake project.
-You can also give it the directory that you build with CMGen. (the last one used is the default)
+Builds a cmake project.
+The build dir is the last one used with CMGen.
+Additional parameters are passed to the `cmtools_mkprog`.

 ## Params